Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: -structures and the bundle of Weyl structures

 In this basis the quaternionic structure $Q$ corresponds to right multiplication by $-i,-j,-k$, and the scalar 2-form takes the standard form.
-Since this almost quaternionic skew-Hermitian structure is locally isomorphic to the quaternionic skew-Hermitian structure from Proposition \ref{quatertangentmodel}, we can conclude that this is a torsion-free quaternionic skew-Hermitian structure.
-Moreover, and according to Theorem \ref{cotangent-example}, the pair $(Q_{\hor},\omega_{C})$ is an almost quaternionic skew-Hermitian structure on $T^*N$, which is induced by the quaternion Darboux basis via the isomorphism
+Since this almost qs-H structure is locally isomorphic to the qs-H structure from Proposition \ref{quatertangentmodel}, we can conclude that this is a torsion-free qs-H structure.
+Moreover, and according to Theorem \ref{cotangent-example}, the pair $(Q_{\hor},\omega_{C})$ is an almost qs-H structure on $T^*N$, which is induced by the quaternionic Darboux basis via the isomorphism